minotaa/applejuice-docs/docs/hosting.md

 ## Starting a game

-To start a game, you'd perform the command:

 :::warning

-Try to be in `/spec` mode before you perform the command, otherwise you'd be scattered & it'd be all messy.
+**WARNING:** Before starting your game, you should be in Spectator Mode, this can be done by running `/spec`, this will prevent you from being scattered & help you run your game smoothly.

 :::

+To start a game, you'd perform the command:

 ```
 /start <ffa/teams>
 ```

-If you want to latescatter players, use the command:
+### Late-scattering players

+Presume someone joins late, you'd likely want to late-scatter them, you'd need to perform the command `/ls` to late-scatter them, the usage is listed below:

 ```
 /ls <player> [optional teammate]